ntsikim/Udacity-Project2/README.md

 To address the imbalance, the following strategies can be employed:

--   Resampling Techniques: Use oversampling for minority classes or undersampling for majority classes to balance the dataset.
+-   **Resampling Techniques**: Use oversampling for minority classes or undersampling for majority classes to balance the dataset.

--   Class Weights: Assign higher weights to minority classes in the loss function to penalize misclassifications more heavily.
+-   **Class Weights**: Assign higher weights to minority classes in the loss function to penalize misclassifications more heavily.

--   Evaluation Metrics: Emphasize precision, recall, and F1-score over accuracy, especially for minority classes.
+-   **Evaluation Metrics**: Emphasize precision, recall, and F1-score over accuracy, especially for minority classes.

 ### Precision vs. Recall

 Depending on the application, you might prioritize precision or recall:

--   Precision: High precision is important if false positives are costly.
+-   **Precision**: High precision is important if false positives are costly.
 For example, misclassifying a non-urgent message as urgent could lead to unnecessary resource allocation.

--   Recall: High recall is crucial if missing a true positive is costly.
+-   **Recall**: High recall is crucial if missing a true positive is costly.
     For instance, failing to identify a request for medical help could be life-threatening.